36 Non-Candy Easter Egg Fillers Kids Will Love

 Where Do I Get the Eggs?

-Plastic Easter eggs also come in all shapes and sizes.
-You can get regular sized, medium ones or even giant ones for bigger Easter egg fillers.
+These days, plastic Easter eggs are available in all shapes and sizes.
+They have everything from sparkly glitter eggs to polka dotted ones.
+There’s even these adorable chick and bunny shaped eggs. (affiliates) You can get regular sized, medium ones or even giant ones for bigger Easter egg fillers.

 And if you want to make Easter even more special, check out these personalized jumbo Easter eggs (affiliate).
 They are a great way to let the kids know whose egg is who.
 Especially when they are hunting for the big prize.